 All persons in the lab area (where chemicals are used) must wear approved eye protection.
 Wearing of contact lenses in a laboratory is normally forbidden.
-If the use of contact lenses is required, splash proof goggles must be worn at all times.
+If the use of contact lenses is required, splash-proof goggles must be worn at all times.
 Students enrolled in CHEM 131L, CHEM 132L, CHEM 121L, CHEM 221L, CHEM 222L, BIOL 421L/521L courses are required to purchase a pair of indirect vent splash proof goggles from the Marywood University Bookstore.
 No substitutions are allowed.
 Students will not be allowed to participate in lab without their goggles.
 Safety glasses are not permitted in Chemistry labs.
 Appropriate eye protection is provided for all other labs.
 Remove eye protection when you leave the lab, which reduces the chance of spreading contaminants to other areas.

 Students enrolled in BIOL 122L and BIOL 151L are required to purchase a dissection kit.
 Dissection kits may be purchased from the MU Bookstore.
 Students will not be allowed to participate in dissection labs without their dissection kit.

 Cell Phone Use

 Laboratory access is granted on a semester by semester basis to authorized personnel (i.e. faculty, staff, lab assistants, graduate assistants, research assistants) at the discretion of the Lab Manager and Department Chair.
 Authorized personnel may report to Madonna Hall at the beginning of each semester to have their MU identification card programmed for laboratory access.
 Access may be limited to certain laboratories.
 No lab access will be granted until required lab safety training is complete.